 The All Ireland Badminton Championships Men’s Doubles took place in Terenure in Dublin on the 16th of December 1960, where the Ulster and Leinster teams fought for the title.

-David Porter, another famous player, shouldn’t have been too upset having already won an All-Ireland Championship.
+Winston Wilkinson or “Wilkie” and David McCullough were the Leinster team and played David Porter and Leslie McAlpine from Ulster.
+David Porter shouldn’t have been too upset having already won an All-Ireland Championship.
 Spectators in Court One looked on as it soon became clear that the pair from Belfast were the superior team and won an easy victory.
-Frank Peard, a world-famous Irish badminton player could be glimpsed in the crowd.
+Frank Peard, a world-famous Irish badminton player, could be glimpsed in the crowd.
 Frank was paired with Jim Fitzgibbon and together they were the best men’s doubles pair in Europe for a period of two and half years in the early 1950s.
 After the match Wilkie and McCullough shook hands and congratulated each other on a successful win.

 With kind permission of Gael Linn.